Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Simulation studies

 \subsection{Empirical power}

-In this section, we evaluate the empirical power of the proposed tests and compare them with Ridge-LRT and Proj-LRT.
-Figure~\ref{fig:emp_power_Sigma1} presents power curves against the signal strength parameter $\zeta$ under the Poly-Decay setting; results for other settings are provided in Section~\ref{sub:empirical_power_additional_details} of the Supplementary Material.
+In this section, we evaluate the empirical power of the proposed tests and compare them with Ridge-LRT, Proj-LRT, and \cite{han2016tracy} ($\lambda \to 0$).
+Figure~\ref{fig:emp_power_Sigma2} presents power curves against the signal strength parameter $\zeta$ (See Section S.4.1 in the Supplementary Material) under the Poly-Decay setting; results for other settings are provided in Section~S.3.3 of the Supplementary Material.
 To ensure a fair comparison, all power curves are adjusted using size-corrected cutoffs derived from each test’s empirical null distribution via simulation.
-Results based on asymptotic cutoffs are similar and therefore omitted for brevity.
+Results of the proposed methods based on asymptotic cutoffs are similar and therefore omitted for brevity.

-The proposed methods demonstrate substantially higher power than Ridge-LRT and Proj-LRT across all simulation settings, highlighting their effectiveness in detecting concentrated alternatives.
-Notably, the empirical power curves of the proposed tests exhibit a sharp ``jump'' as $\zeta$ increases, reflecting the transition from an undetectable regime—where the signal is overwhelmed by noise—to one where the signal becomes identifiable.
-In contrast, Ridge-LRT and Proj-LRT show a more gradual increase in power with growing signal strength.
+The proposed methods demonstrate substantially higher power across all simulation settings than the likelihood-based methods, Ridge-LRT and Proj-LRT, underscoring their effectiveness in detecting concentrated alternatives.
+The test of \cite{han2016tracy} exhibits comparable performance when $\hat{\gamma}_2 =0.3$, but becomes noticeably less powerful as $\hat{\gamma}_2$ increases, particularly when $\hat{\gamma}_2$ approaches 1.
+This behavior is consistent with the theoretical power analysis in Sections~\ref{subsec:power_comparison} and~\ref{subsec:effect_lambda}.

-Under the alternative model in Setting (v), the matrix $BC$ can be viewed as a generalization of the \textbf{PA} model \eqref{eq:polynomial_alternatives} with $D = I_p$.
-Accordingly, $\lambda = \hat{\lambda}_{I_p}$ corresponds to the data-driven optimal regularization parameter under the correctly specified prior, while $\hat{\lambda}_{\Sigma_p}$ reflects the case of prior misspecification.
-When $p$ is small and the eigenvalues of $\Sigma_p$ are dispersed (e.g., Poly-Decay and Factor models), the proposed test with $\lambda = \hat{\lambda}_{I_p}$ consistently achieves the highest power among all choices.
-As $p$ increases, or when the eigenvalues of $\Sigma_p$ are more concentrated—as in the Toeplitz model—the performances under different $\lambda$ values become comparable.
-Overall, the proposed test is not overly sensitive to the choice of $\lambda$.
+Under the alternative model in Setting (v) (See Section S.4.1 in the Supplementary Material), the matrix $BC$ can be viewed as a generalization of the \textbf{PA} model \eqref{eq:polynomial_alternatives} with $D = I_p$.
+Accordingly, $\lambda = \hat{\lambda}_{I_p}$ corresponds to the data-driven Bayesian choice under a correctly specified prior, whereas $\hat{\lambda}_{\Sigma_p}$ represents the choice under a mildly misspecified prior.
+The choice $\lambda = \hat{\lambda}_{I_p}$ consistently attains the highest power among all considered settings as expected.
+Nevertheless, across all settings, the loss in power is relatively modest when $\lambda$ is fixed at $0.5$, $1$ or when the prior is mildly misspecified.
+In contrast, the minimax selection exhibits a noticeable efficiency loss, which is typical of minimax procedures that trade optimality under specific alternatives for robustness across a broader class of scenarios.